- Reasons for transfer

 Many banks and payment providers frequently claim to offer “fair” and “transparent” pricing, yet the reality is something very different.
 Our new pricing model aims to provide both new and existing customers with fair, simple and transparent pricing, using 3 clear FX margin bands margins (0.5%, 0.25% and 0.15%) with no hidden fees.
 With transparent pricing our customers and potential customers can clearly compare WorldFirst to our competitors.

-The spread is the percentage difference between the exchange rate we buy our currency at and the rate at which we sell it to our customers.
-We at WorldFirst take a smaller spread than most banks and other currency companies, and pass this benefit on to our clients, making all our transfers simpler and more transparent.
+The margin is the percentage difference between the exchange rate we buy our currency at and the rate at which we sell it to our customers.
+We at WorldFirst take a smaller margin than most banks and other currency companies, and pass this benefit on to our clients, making all our transfers simpler and more transparent.

-For each pricing band we look at the FX spread applied.
+For each pricing band we look at the FX margin applied.
 This is what we use to compare against our fixed bands of (0.50%, 0.25% and 0.15%).

 When researching and making comparisons it is important to know if any additional transaction charges will be applied such as payment fees or account management fees.
 For most customers WorldFirst does not apply additional fees to make payments or to maintain an account with us.
 If any fees are applicable these will be made clear to you in advance.